 Scallions are a member of the Allium family, which includes garlic, onions, leeks, and shallots.
 Scallions grow in clumps and develop dark green, hollow tube-like leaves.
 Although the term scallion is used for several different types of onions, the white base of true scallions has straight sides versus rounded (which distinguishes the beginnings of a bulb developing).
 There are usually short off-white root threads that protrude from the bottom of the white end.

 Although scallions may be cooked, either whole or chopped, they are perhaps most enjoyed fresh in salads, as crudites or as a last minute topper for sauces.
-Scallions are a popular ingredient in Chinese and Mexican cooking and are often used as a garnish in a variety of recipes.
+Scallions are a popular ingredient in Asian and Latin-American cooking and are often used as a garnish in a variety of recipes.